oneforawe/config-repo/config/bash/notes.md

 plays in an operating system, especially with respect to the [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)), here are some simplified diagrams, hopefully giving a useful first-iteration perspective, even if they're a little over-simplified.
+The shell gives a computer user access to and control of the computer at a fairly deep level.

 <a href="https://jaguhiremath62.medium.com/difference-between-kernel-and-shell-718b3de15be6">
 <img